Why isn’t there one English version of the Bible? How did we get so many different versions and which translations of the Bible are most accurate?

 Print This List of Bible Translations

 I am a very visual person, so I like to see everything in front of me in the most organized and simplified way.
-I’ve created this free printable you can refer to when choosing the Bible you want to read.
-Print it and add it to your Bible Timelines Notebook for further study!
+I’ve created this printable you can refer to when choosing the Bible you want to read or if you’re doing a comparison study.

 You Might Also Like…